-(c) When directed by a resolution passed by the city commission, the standing historic district study committee shall meet and do all of the following:

-photographic inventory (1)Conduct of resources within each а procedures proposed historic district following established by the state historic preservation office of the state historical center.

-(2) Conduct basic research of each proposed historic district and historic resources located within that district.
+- (c) When directed by a resolution passed by the city commission, the standing historic district study committee shall meet and do all of the following: - (1) Conduct a photographic inventory of resources within each proposed historic district following procedures established by the state historic preservation office of the state historical center. - (2) Conduct basic research of each proposed historic district and historic resources located within that district.